cert-manager/website/content/docs/tutorials/getting-started-aks-letsencrypt/README.md

 Hostname: helloweb-9b8bcdd56-6rxm8
 ```

+> ⚠️ We used curl's `--insecure` option again here because the Let's Encrypt staging issuer creates untrusted certificates.
+> Next you will learn how to create a trusted certificate signed by the Let's Encrypt production issuer.

 ## Create a production ready certificate

 Now that everything is working with the Let's Encrypt staging server, we can switch to the production server and get a trusted certificate.